Resilient-Labs/node-coin-flip-bootcamp/README.md

 ## How Its Made

 **Tech used:**

 HTML, CSS, JS, and Node JS.
-Create a simple web application that uses the fs and http modules to validate if a string is a palindrome server side.

-# What I Learned

 ### My Other Projects